nf-core/website/src/content/docs/usage/installation.md

 All nf-core pipelines use Nextflow, so this must be installed on the system where you launch your analysis.
 Once installed, see [_Nextflow configuration_](configuration.md) to set up Nextflow to run on your system.

+We recommend using a personal installation of Nextflow where possible, instead of using a system-wide installation.
+This makes it easier to update and control versions.

 :::tip{collapse title="Official Nextflow docs"}
 If in doubt, please ee the [Nextflow installation docs](https://www.nextflow.io/docs/latest/getstarted.html#installation) for the latest instructions.